noahgrant/resourcerer/README.md

 # Differences between useResources and withResources

-The hook and HOC largely operate interchangeably, but do Note a couple critical differences:
+The hook and HOC largely operate interchangeably, but do note a couple critical differences:

 1. The `withResources` HOC conveniently contains an [ErrorBoundary](https://reactjs.org/docs/error-boundaries.html) with every instance, but such functionality [does not yet exist in hooks](https://reactjs.org/docs/hooks-faq.html#do-hooks-cover-all-use-cases-for-classes).
+This is a definite advantage for the HOC right now, since, if we're already setting `hasErrored` clauses in our components to prepare for request errors, we can naturally gracefully degrade when an unexpected exception occurs.
+You'll need to manage this yourself with hooks until the equivalent functionality is released.

-1. The hooks's `setResourceState` function utilizes React's [useState](https://reactjs.org/docs/hooks-reference.html#usestate) hook, which does not auto-merge updates like `setState` does.
+1. The hooks's `setResourceState` function utilizes React's [useState](https://reactjs.org/docs/hooks-reference.html#usestate) hook, which does **not auto-merge updates like `setState` does**.
 Be sure to manually merge all resource state!

     ```jsx
     setResourceState((existingState) => ({